Tinnitus in Princeton and Monroe, NJ

 Tinnitus doesn’t have to affect your well-being when help is readily available from Princeton Otolaryngology Associates of the Central New Jersey area.
 To schedule an appointment, contact Dr. Scott Kay.
-Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.
+Our practice serves patients throughout the neighboring communities of Princeton, Monroe and Plainsboro.